gokulmInfy/m2x-particle-core/README.md

                 const char* limit = NULL);
 ```

 Besides the feed ID and stream name, only the callback function and a user context needs to be specified.
-Optional filtering parameters such as start time, end time and limits per call can also be used here.
+Optional filtering parameters such as start time, end time, and limits per call can also be used here.

 Update Datasource Location
 --------------------------